petenelson/wp-any-ipsum/readme.txt

 * JSON API
 * oEmbed support

-The plugin installs Bacon Ipsum filler by default, so be sure to sheck Settings/Any Ipsum to fully customize your ipsum.
+The plugin installs Bacon Ipsum filler by default, so be sure to check Settings/Any Ipsum to fully customize your ipsum.

 == Installation ==